NativeScript/theme/README.md

 ## CSS variables

-Since 2.0.17 beta, the Theme now exports all its internal variables to CSS ones in the .ns-root and .ns-modal classes.
+The Theme now exports all its internal variables to custom CSS ones in the .ns-root and .ns-modal classes.
 This is also done for Kendo based skins.
-You can use them to inherit your styles from the Theme.
+You can use them to inherit your styles from the Theme, if using CSS.
-A list of the supported CSS variables follows:
+A list of the supported custom CSS variables follows:

 | Simple Colors | Constants | Light Colors | Dark Colors |
 |---------|---------|---------|---------|